kaycix/northcoastcnpsnursery/_pages/spring-sale.md

     <div>
         <b>How do I know what plants to get?</b>
         <p>
             Get to know your planting site!
 Do you have sun or mostly shade?
-Click through our lists into the Calscape links to find more information on each plant.
+Delve into <a href='https://calscape.org' target="_blank">Calscape</a> and <a href='https://www.calflora.org' target="_blank">Calflora</a> to find more information on each plant.
+Locate a native plant garden near you for ideas!
 There will also be advisors at the sale that will be happy to help answer specific questions you have.
         </p>
     </div>
 </div>